rcowham/p4benchmark/README.md

 * submit those files to the server (manually)

 RECOMMENDATION: Please use a different p4 user account to submit the files for your base setup.
-This makes it easy to reset your p4d repository by obliterating all changelists belonging to user `bruno` after a benchmark run.
+This makes it easy to reset your p4d repository by obliterating all changelists belonging to user `bruno` (for example) after a benchmark run.

 Note that it can take hours to perform these steps (the submitting of a large number of files - though typically only done once).